jhpyle/mTCP/README.md

 these lines in it.
 This will allow you to type Ctrl-Backspace, Delete, Ctrl-Delete, Page Up, and Page Down on the command line.

-If you are using Emacs, download [ansi.el].
+If you use [Emacs], download [ansi.el].

     curl -o ansi.src https://github.com/jhpyle/mTCP/blob/master/ansi.src

 Incorporate the contents of this file into your `.emacs` file.
-This will ensure that Emacs will recognize the control sequences the the [TELNET.EXE] application will send.
+This will ensure that [Emacs] will recognize the control sequences the the [TELNET.EXE] application will send.

 If you are using [Vim], add the following to your `.vimrc` file: